How to Grow Onions: from Seed or Sets to Harvest

 To use as green onions or young spring onions, harvest onions any time after they reach the size of a pencil or begin to form bulbs.
 You can also occasionally cut the tops only to enjoy as green onions, leaving the bulb to continue to grow.
 To do this, be sure to only harvest a “leaf” or two at time (or just a couple inches from the tips) so there are plenty of greens left behind to photosynthesize and aid in bulb development.

 Once the onion bulbs form, you could technically harvest them whenever you’d like to use one.
 I love popping outside to harvest a fresh onion for dinner as-needed!
 Yet for maximum storage potential as dry bulbs, you must allow them to grow until they reach full maturity.
-Onions are mature and ready to harvest once the main stalk gets weak, thin, and starts to flop over.
+Onions are mature and ready to harvest once the bulbs reach the expected size for that variety, and the main stalk gets weak, thin, and starts to flop over just above the bulb.
 The greens will also start to turn yellow or brown, especially at the tips.

 If your onion stalks don’t start to fall over on their own but you want to harvest them soon (e.g. if they’ve reached a mature size, freezing weather is in the forecast, etc) you can also manually bend or push the stalks over a few days prior to harvesting to expedite the process.